 Global Immersion Program classes bridge classroom lessons and business practices in another country.
 These three credit classes meet for half a term in New York prior to a one week visit to the country of focus where students will meet with business executives and government officials while working on team projects.
 Upon return from the travel portion of the class, students will have at least one wrap up meeting at Columbia Business School.
 The 2017-2018 Global Immersion Program fee for the Cuba class will be $2950 and provides students with double occupancy lodging, ground transportation and some meals.
 It does not include international airfare.
 Attendance both in New York and in-country and regular participation are a crucial part of the learning experience and as such attendance is mandatory.
 Students who miss the first class meeting may be removed from the course.
 No program fee refunds will be given after the add/drop period has closed.
 Please visit the Chazen Institute website to learn more about the Global Immersion Program and review all policies of the program.

 Sanford C. Bernstein & Co.
 Professor of Leadership and Ethics

 Bruce Kogut is the Sanford C. Bernstein & Co.
 Professor of Leadership and Ethics at Columbia Business School.
-He teaches courses on Governance and on Governance on Ethics.
+He teaches courses on Governance, Governance and Ethics, and Business Strategies and Solving Social Problems.
 He has taught in executive programs in the US, Europe, and China.

-His current research focuses on governance and corporate compensation, social capital markets and social metrics , and the 'political color of boards,' financed by...
+His current research focuses on governance and corporate compensation, social capital markets and social metrics, and the...